SalishSeaCast/docs/salishsea-site/index.rst

          IdentityFile ~/.ssh/SalishSeaNEMO-nowcast_id_rsa

 Your :kbd:`User` and :kbd:`IdentityFile` values may differ.
-The ones shown are those required for the :ref:`salishsea_tools.nowcast` automation.
+The ones shown are those required for the :ref:`SalishSeaNowcastPackage` automation.
 The :kbd:`User` value must be a user account on :kbd:`shelob` created by EOAS compstaff, and the :kbd:`IdentityFile` value must be an ssh private key whose corresponding public key is in the :file:`$HOME/.ssh/authorized_keys` file of the :kbd:`User` account on :kbd:`shelob`.